Trunajaya's Pasisir offensive

-After his victory at the Battle of Gegodog (October 1676) in northeast Java, the Madurese rebel leader Trunajaya proceeded westwards to conquer Mataram Sultanate's remaining towns on the north coast of Java (also known as the Pasisir, today part of Indonesia).
+After his victory at the Battle of Gegodog in October 1676 in northeast Java, the Madurese rebel leader Trunajaya proceeded westwards to conquer Mataram Sultanate's remaining towns in Pasisir, the north coastal region of Java.

 Background

 The Trunajaya rebellion began in 1674 as Trunajaya's forces conducted raids against the cities under Mataram control.
-In 1676, a rebel army of 9,000 invaded East Java from their base in Madura, and took Surabaya – the principal city of East Java – shortly after.
+In 1676, a rebel army of 9,000 invaded East Java from their base in Madura, and captured Surabaya, the principal city of East Java, shortly after.
 Mataram King Amangkurat I sent a large army to take him on under the Crown Prince (later Amangkurat II), but this army was decisively defeated on 13 September at the Battle of Gegodog in northeast Java.
 After Gegodog, the Javanese north coast was open to Trunajaya's forces.

 Offensive

 The rebel forces quickly proceeded westwards after the victory.
-The Javanese northern coastal region – also known as the Pasisir – contained many trading towns, such as Surabaya (already taken by Trunajaya before Gegodog), Tuban, Juwana, Pati, Jepara, Semarang and Kendal.
+The Javanese northern coastal region, Pasisir, contained many trading towns such as Surabaya, Tuban, Juwana, Pati, Jepara, Semarang and Kendal.

-Battle of Tuban (1676)

-In 1676, the rebels met Mataram forces in battle.
-The rebels defeated the Mataram forces and created an opportunity to capture Surabaya, a coastal city in East Java.
+In 1676, the rebels met Mataram forces in battle at Tuban.
+The rebels defeated the Mataram forces and created an opportunity to capture Surabaya.
+The rebels succeeded in defeating the Mataram forces there and captured Surabaya.

-Capture of Surabaya (1676)

-After the Battle of Tuban, the rebels went to Surabaya.
-The rebels succeeded in defeating the Mataram forces and captured Surabaya.

-Fire of Gresik (1676)

 After the Mataram forces withdrew from East Java, the rebels launched an offensive on the coastal city in Java.
-Also in Gresik, the rebels initiated a battle against the Dutch and succeeded in expelling them, then the rebels burned down the city.
+In Gresik, the rebels initiated a battle against the Dutch and succeeded in expelling them.
+Later the rebels burned down the city.

-Fire of Jepara (1676)

-After the battles in Gresik, rebels fought battles against the Dutch in Jepara and succeeded in defeating the Dutch, then burned the city.
-But the victory did not last long, because Dutch and Mataram forces expelled the rebels.
+After the battles in Gresik, rebels fought battles against the Dutch in Jepara and succeeded in defeating the Dutch and burned the city.
+Soon after, the Dutch and Mataram forces expelled the rebels.
+The rebels then captured Cirebon from Dutch forces, and they also burned and looted the city.